EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

     * **Raspberry 4** (8GB RAM)
     * **MicroSD Card** (16 GB Class 10 minimum)
-    * **1 TB SSD** USB 3.0 disk or an SSD with an USB to SATA case (see :doc:`Storage </user-guide/storage>` section).
+    * **1 TB SSD minimum** USB 3.0 disk or an SSD with an USB to SATA case (see :doc:`Storage </user-guide/storage>` section).
     * **Power supply**
     * **Ethernet cable**
     * **Port forwarding** (see clients for further info)
     * **A case with heatsink and fan**
     * USB keyboard, Monitor and HDMI cable (micro-HDMI) (Optional)

-    While a 4 GB RAM device would work, we recommend to go for a 8 GB RAM board.
+    While a 4 GB RAM device would work, we recomend a 8 GB RAM board.

   .. tab:: Ethereum 2.0 node